You are here

 Students enrolled in this rotation will participate in online coursework associated with Clinical Management of HIV, a rigorous curriculum developed by faculty at the UW that teaches HIV care and treatment from developed and developing world perspectives.
-The associated coursework will be facilitated and taught by Dr. Michael Chung and will supplement the experiential rotation with evidence-based HIV knowledge and skills.
+The associated coursework will be facilitated and taught by Drs.
+Aliza Monroe-Wise and Michael Chung and will supplement the experiential rotation with evidence-based HIV knowledge and skills.
 This web-based curriculum is comprised of ten 2-hour lectures as well as online homework and evaluative quizzes.
-The course provides evidence-based information on the diagnosis and treatment of HIV and opportunistic infection from developed and developing world perspectives, and gives homework based on cases from Dr. David Spach’s HIV WebStudy.
+The course provides evidence-based information on the diagnosis and treatment of HIV and opportunistic infections from developed and developing world perspectives.

-Students will meet with Dr. Chung at least once per week during the rotation to discuss the elective experience.
-Based in Kenya, Dr. Chung will mentor students who come to Nairobi in-person and will communicate with students in Hanoi through Skype.
-Dr. Chung will ensure that the goals and learning objectives are met and that the experience is tailored to the student’s global HIV ambitions.
+Students will meet with Dr. Monroe-Wise at least once per week during the rotation to discuss the elective experience.
+Based in Kenya, Dr. Monroe-Wise will mentor students who come to Nairobi in-person.
+Dr. Monroe-Wise will ensure that the goals and learning objectives are met and that the experience is tailored to the student’s global HIV ambitions.

 Cost of the international experience will be borne by the student.
 This includes but may not be limited to: